 Yet, the consequences of non-compliance are very real and if organisations fall foul of the legislation they could face crippling fines, damage to reputation and an increased risk of cyber attacks.

-However, there are a number of steps that organisations can take to ensure they are on the right path to compliance with the GDPR:
+However, there are a number of steps that organisations can take to ensure they are on the right path to GDPR compliance:

 1. Conduct Regular Audits and Risk Assessments